 Even though it may have bright turquoise waters and white sand beaches, Naifaru Island is not a resort.
 Local island life is very different and reflects the huge wealth disparity in the Maldives.
 In Naifaru, many issues have arisen because of this disparity.
 For example, living conditions can be basic and the island’s waste management is very poor.
 As a result, there is a large amount of litter on the island, as well as incomplete construction projects where money has run out.

 Please note: Volunteer activities can change based on the needs of the project.
 The Marine Conservation Program is available for 2-week durations but we strongly recommend at least 3 weeks to get the full experience.
-Weather also plays a role in what you will do and bad weather may prevent you from going in the water for several days.
+Weather conditions can impact your activities, and bad weather may keep you out of the water for several days.

 Volunteers staying less than 29 days in the Maldives will just need a tourist visa.
 Volunteers staying longer than 29 days will need to apply for a business visa.